 There is no point arguing endlessly about who is right or wrong about the matter.
 Getting fixated about this always harms the relationship.
 If being ‘right’ is more important than speaking in a loving manner to your spouse, then you’re letting the issue get lost in the power struggle.
 Remember, being the bigger person sometimes and compromising once in awhile will only help your relationship.

-By applying these tips in your marriage, you’re sure to bring a new approach to the way you communicate with each other.
+By applying these tips that offer proper communication help for couples, married or not, you’re sure to bring a new approach to the way you communicate with each other.
 By focusing on communicating respectfully, you will be able to renew your friendship, experience increased intimacy and a stronger bond of trust with your spouse.